docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/full_access.png "Full access"%}
 {% image /assets/images/documentation/dev/read_only.png "Read only"%}

-###Templates

-If you have full access to a created template, you can change its permissions to any user or group in the workspace.
-By setting read only permission to a user or group, the user or group will only be able to attach it to an entity.
-By setting forbidden permission, the user or group will never see that template.

-###Workflows
+###Templates, Workflows, Configurations, Deliverables

-If you have full access to a created workflow, you can change its permissions to any user or group in the workspace.
-By setting read only permission to a user or group, the user or group will only be able to use it in a template or entity.
-By setting forbidden permission, the user or group will never see that workflow.
+If you have full access to a created template (for example), you can change its permissions to any user or group in the workspace.
+By setting read only permission to a user or group, the user or group will only be able to use it.
+By setting forbidden permission, the user or group will never see it.

 ##Combined Access Rights